How Do I Know What Accuracy I'm Getting?

-Juniper RTK improves GNSS accuracy from several meters down to centimeter-level accuracy.
+Juniper RTK improves GNSS accuracy from several meters to centimeter-level accuracy.
 Your achievable accuracy depends on your distance from a network of global base stations.

 Your proximity to an RTK Base Station